 Our Team

-I am originally from Germany, but have lived and worked as a pediatrician and neonatologist in the East Bay area of California for almost 40 years.
-I am now retired, but still travel to Ethiopia once or twice per year for a few weeks.
-Apart from the EVS project, I am also involved in another NGO ("Wax and Gold"), a group of neonatal nurses and physicians teaching pediatric residents, midwives and nurses in various areas of Ethiopia to provide quality care to premature and otherwise ill newborn infants.
+Thomas joined EVS in 2012, shortly after its inception.
+During his first visit in Bilo, he saw the foundation for the first of our schools being laid.
+Much has happened in the 13 years since then.
+He has visited all of “our” schools on many occasions.
+He is originally from Germany, but has lived and worked as a pediatrician and neonatologist in the East Bay area of California for almost 40 years.
+He is now retired, but still travels to Ethiopia once or twice per year for a few weeks.
+Apart from the EVS project, he is also involved in another NGO ("Wax and Gold"), a group of neonatal nurses and physicians teaching pediatric residents, midwives and nurses in various areas of Ethiopia to provide quality care to premature and otherwise ill newborn infants.
+He has two adult sons and is married to his wife Denisia, who at the end of 2023 retired from a long career as an elementary school teacher.
+One of his sons is also a teacher, the other one a city planner.
+He spends a lot of his free time hiking with Denisia and their dog, and loves to listen to music, both live and recorded – and is a fan of Ethiopian music, in particular Ethiojazz.
+He likes to read papers and books, mostly related to recent history – and loves watching basketball together with his wife.

 Temesgen joined the board of Directors of Ethiopian Village Schools in 2023.
 He is the pastor for several churches in the East Bay Area.
 He serves the Grace Lutheran Church in El Cerrito, the Bethlehem Lutheran Church in Berkeley, and the Good Shepherd Lutheran Church Afan Oromo service in Hayward.
 Temesgen is originally from Oromia in Ethiopia and moved to the United States in 2010 for his study at San Francisco Theological Seminary (SFTS) in San Anselmo, CA. In his more than two-decades of ministry, Temesgen has served in different capacities, both at local and national churches in Ethiopia.
 Among others he was a pastor of a local church for 5 years, taught at Addis Ababa Bible College for four years, and served as National Director and founding member of a non-profit medical organization called Doctors Giving Back.
 Apart from ministry, Temesgen enjoys reading, watching and playing soccer, basketball, and enjoying life with his wonderful wife Lidiya Jebessa and their three daughters, Sifen, Fenan and Monet.